hamit19/Html5-Caa3-Sass/README.md

 # Html5-Caa3-Sass

-checkout the template online: https://leafy-cendol-f6ede3.netlify.app
+<h2>checkout the template online: https://leafy-cendol-f6ede3.netlify.app </h2>

 This is a practical project with HTML5 CSS3 and (SASS), The template has been implemented by me.